alma-oss/fkafka-application/Examples.md

     verbosity                                       // since the value is optional, it has explicit map
     |> ApplicationPart.map Log.setVerbosityLevel    // if Some, use it as verbosity level

-    let! instance = instance {              // computed expression to help with parsing instance fromEnv "INSTANCE"
+    let! instance = instance {              // computation expression to help with parsing instance fromEnv "INSTANCE"
     }